JonGeorge/Save-a-Playlist/README.md

 # Save a playlist

+Saveaplaylist.com allows you to take a snapshot of Spotify playlists so that it persists through playlist updates.

+## Background

 Spotify does not allow you to save a playlist without being subject to playlist updates.
+In addition, the ability to go back in time and view/listen to prior versions of a playlist does not exist.

-Updates to playlists are a nice refresher at times, but there are some playlists that are perfect the way they are and updates are unwelcome.
+Some playlists are perfect the way they are, and updates are unwelcome.

-Saveaplaylist.com allows you to take a snapshot of a playlist so it persists through updates and changes.
-This feature, along with the ability to view past playlist versions, has been requested by listeners to Spotify.
-But it appears that it hasn't gained enough traction for Spotify to take action.
-So here we are!

-This site is still in its very early stages and in a work in progress.
+## How it works

+It's simple.
+We use the Spotify API to:

+1. Search for existing playlists.
+2. Create a new playlist in your account, owned by you.
+3. Add each song from the playlist you want to save to your new playlist.